AdrienJolly/CycleFlow/README.md

 - a file containing the mean EdU positive G1, S and G2M fractions over time ("Tet21N.csv" in the example) and the respective standard errors of the mean.
 We suggest, for each cell cycle phase, to calculate a unique pooled variance for the different time points and then derive the standard errors for each time point from this pooled variance

--a file containing a set of parameter values to initiate the mcmc sampling ("InitThetaTet.csv",in the example)
+- a file containing a set of parameter values to initiate the mcmc sampling ("InitThetaTet.csv",in the example)

 - a file containing the mean steady state fraction in G1, S and G2M gate,("TetsteadyState.csv" in this example)